Obson/MicroSim-GUI/README.md

 **Money** in MicroSim is curently dimensionless and may be thought of as arbitrary *currency units* or CUs.
 This may change when we add foreign exchange (later).

 Every component is *triggered* once per period, and when triggered it will do something depending on its circumstances at the time.
 A firm, for example, may hire or fire employees, and a worker may make some purchases.
 The parameters of the model determine more precisely how they respond.
+### The Government ###

+For our purposes it's useful to regard the Government as a number of separated but related entities.

+* Policy making
+* Treasury
+* Civil service and other government-controlled 'industries'
+* The workers in those separate areas

+### The Central Bank ###

 ## How it Works ##
 The model is entirely 'driven by' money.
 And as in the real world money emanates in the first instance from the government.
 There are a number of ways money may be disbursed by the government, for example: